Skip to Main Content

 What's Next?

 Once you've narrowed your broad topic to one that fits your assignment parameters, turn it into a research question (or thesis).
-Then identify the most descriptive keywords in your question or thesis, and use these keywords to navigate information sources for books, articles, and websites.
+Then identify the most descriptive keywords in your question or thesis, and use these keywords to navigate information sources to find books, articles, and websites.

 Examples